BobbyMcWho/vscode-exercism/README.md

 ### Prerequisites

 This extension requires you to install the official [Exercism](https://exercism.io) client in order to download and submit exercises.
+Please make sure that the exercism-cli executable works as expected before filing an issue against this repository.

 ### Installation